A Texas man who stormed the Capitol threatened to ‘assassinate’ Ocasio-Cortez, feds say

 Alexandria Ocasio-Cortez says she feared GOP lawmakers would lead rioters to her: ‘I thought I was going to die’

-The FBI was first notified of Miller on Jan.
+The FBI was notified of Miller on Jan.
 8, according to court documents, when law enforcement sent federal agents a video Miller had posted on Twitter of people roaming the Rotunda and waving Trump and American flags with the caption, “From inside congress.”
 Days later, Miller posted images of crowds outside the Capitol.

-With a subpoena of Miller’s account, federal agents say they tracked down the number associated to the Twitter handle and connected it to Miller, who lives in Dallas County.
+With a subpoena of Miller’s account, federal agents say they tracked down the number associated with the Twitter handle and connected it to Miller, who lives in Dallas County.
 Investigators then found Miller’s Facebook account, where they found more posts relating to his activities at the Capitol.

 On Jan.
 2, Miller posted on Facebook that he was going to drive to the rally in D.C., and predicted an event involving violence and unrest, investigators said.